 Many small-business owners may not realize that a properly designed business retirement plan may be their best tax-deferred savings vehicle.
 Good candidates may have 90% or more of company contributions funding the retirement benefits of the owners.

 These designs are not well known because they are based on special age-sensitive testing rules.
 However, it is important for owners to be presented such in order to be able to make well-informed decisions for their business, their employees and themselves.

 These types of designs usually start by splitting participants into categories.
 In most cases, the categories are “owners” and “everyone else” who is eligible.
 The objective is to provide the owners with the maximum contribution, in exchange for as little as 5% to the other eligible participants (the minimum depends on plan type and discrimination testing).The two basic options are the following, the choice largely depending on the owner’s maximum contribution objective:

-Up to $200,000 with a Cash Balance or Defined Benefit plan
+Up to $200,000 or more with a Cash Balance or Defined Benefit plan

 Each year’s contribution is calculated by an actuary and is required to be made.
 The maximum contribution, while usually higher than for a 401(k), depends on the owner’s age and compensation (the younger the owner, the lower the maximum).These plan designs tend to benefit successful small-business owners with the following characteristics: